 One of the most contested things in a divorce is the marital home.
 The home may need to be sold and the money divided fairly between the two parties.
 There could also be an option for one party to buy out the other one from the home.
 If there are minor children involved, the court may allow the parent with custody to remain in the home until the child is finished with school.

 You will also want to be aware of possible alimony payments from one spouse to the other if one party makes more money.
 The goal is to ensure that the spouse who makes less money ends up with a lifestyle similar to the one they lived when married.

 When you file for divorce, consider seeking legal assistance quickly.
 We know that this is an emotional time for you, which makes it all the more important to have a sound attorney by your side.
 Emy A. Cordano, Attorney at Law, will make sure you have the help you need.
 Whether the divorce is contested or uncontested, our team will work to ensure an equitable distribution is reached.
-When you need an asset and property division attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need an asset and property division attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.